-A total of 1376 MSM were recruited into the study via RDS, reaching up to 31 waves of recruitment.
-Of these, 1177 consented to HIV testing and 169 (14.4%) participants were identified with HIV infection through rapid and confirmatory HIV testing.
+A total of 1,376 MSM were recruited into the study via RDS, reaching up to 31 waves of recruitment.
+Of these, 1,177 consented to HIV testing and 169 (14.4%) participants were identified with HIV infection through both rapid and confirmatory HIV testing.
 An additional 15 who had a positive rapid HIV test, but reported a previous diagnosis of HIV infection and declined confirmatory testing were included in the sample as being HIV infected, yielding a total of 184 (15.6%) with a positive HIV status included in the analysis.

 Descriptive statistics of the HIV care continuum and HIV testing history among HIV infected MSM were calculated.
 Data collected via RDS recruitment are often weighted during statistical analysis to provide population prevalence estimates.
-Population estimates for the care continuum were calculated using the RDS-II estimator (Volz-Heckathorn) and bootstrapping with 1000 iterations to produce 95% CIs.17 Crude sample proportions and weighted RDS population prevalence estimates are provided.
+Population estimates for the care continuum were calculated using the RDS-II estimator (Volz-Heckathorn) and bootstrapping with 1,000 iterations to produce 95% confidence intervals (95%CI).[17]
+Both crude sample proportions and weighted RDS population prevalence estimates are provided.

-Given the large decline in the care continuum with awareness of infection, we focused on identifying correlates of undiagnosed infection to identify factors that may aid in understanding why the MSM are undiagnosed, for considerations in how the national or non-governmental organisation (NGO) AIDS response may address these gaps. χ^2 tests were used to evaluate statistical significance in bivariate analysis of sample estimates.
-Variables that were significantly or marginally associated with being unaware of one's HIV infection (p < 0.10) or considered a priori to be a potential confounder (ie, age)7 were included in the final multivariable model.
-Variance inflation tests were conducted to identify collinearity in the model and goodness of fit tests were used to test final model fit.
+Given the large decline in the care continuum with awareness of infection, we focused on identifying correlates of undiagnosed infection to identify factors that may aid in understanding why the MSM are undiagnosed, for considerations in how the national or NGO AIDS response may address these gaps.
+Chi-square tests were used to evaluate statistical significance in bivariate analysis of sample estimates.
+Variables that were significantly or marginally associated with being unaware of one's HIV infection (p<0.10) or considered a priori to be a potential confounder (i.e., age)[] were included in the final multivariable model.
+Variance inflation tests were conducted to identify co-linearity in the model and goodness of fit tests were used to test final model fit.
 For the multivariable model two sensitivity analyses were conducted.
 First, the multivariable model was recalculated to examine any differences in regression estimates by inclusion of participants who only had a study confirmed HIV status (N=169).
 Second, population multivariable analysis was also conducted using the RDS-II estimator.
-RDS weights, which are produced based on individual, self-reported network size, were included in the final weighted unadjusted and adjusted analyses.17 Statistical analyses were conducted using Stata V.13.0 (Stata Corporation, College Station, USA) and RDS Analyst V.0.1 for R (Los Angeles, USA).1
+RDS weights, which are produced based on individual network size, were included in the final weighted unadjusted and adjusted analyses.[] Statistical analyses were conducted using Stata Version 13.0 (Stata Corporation, College Station, USA) and RDS Analyst version 0.1 for R (Los Angeles, USA).[]